 The dimensions of jaws shall be as given in Fig. 2 and Table 2.

-The dimensions for screw nut assembly shall be as given in Fig 3 and Table 3.
+The dimensions for screw nut assembly shall be as given in Fig. 3 and Table 3.

 The shapes given in the Fig. 1, Fig. 2 and Fig. 3 are only to illustrate the dimensions.
 The actual shape and other design details are left to the discretion of manufacturer.
 The untoleranced dimensions may have a variation of ± 2 percent.

-Fig. 1 Dimensions For Pipe Vices (Chain Type)
+Fig. 1 Dimensions for Pipe Vices (Chain Type)

 Table 1 Dimensions for Pipe Vices (Chain Type)

-(Clause 5.1 and Fig.1)
+(Clause 5.1)

-All dimensions are in millimeters.
+All dimensions are in millimetres.